ibones/commentqc/readme.md

 ### Plugins
 A plugin for [MyBB](http://mybb.com) exists in the plugins directory.
 If you write one for another platform, a pull request is appreciated.

+### To-Do
+* A way of ignoring syntax between configurable markers, such as quote and code tags
+* Allowing opt-in or opt-out of each check